Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Degree-corrected mixed membership model

 First, we introduce some notations. $\|\cdot\|_{F}$ for a matrix denotes the Frobenius norm, $\|\cdot\|$ for a matrix denotes the spectral norm, and $\|\cdot\|$ for a vector denotes the $l_{2}$-norm.
 For convenience, when we say ``leading eigenvalues'' or ``leading eigenvectors'', we are comparing the \emph{magnitudes} of eigenvalues and their respective eigenvectors with unit-norm.
 For any matrix or vector $x$, $x'$ denotes the transpose of $x$.
 For any matrix $X$, we simply use $Y=\mathrm{max}(0, X)$ to represent $Y_{ij}=\mathrm{max}(0, X_{ij})$ for any $i,j$.

-Assume we have an undirected, un-weighted and no-self-loops network $\mathcal{N}$.
+Assume we have an undirected, un-weighted, and no-self-loops network $\mathcal{N}$.
 Let $A$ be its adjacency matrix such that $A_{ij}=1$ if there is an edge between node $i$ and $j$, $A_{ij}=0$ otherwise, for $i,j=1,...,n$.
-Since there is no-self-loops in $\mathcal{N}$, all diagonal entries of $A$ are zero.
-And we also assume that there are $K$ disjoint blocks $V^{(1)}, V^{(2)}, \ldots, V^{(K)}$ where $K$ is the number of clusters/communities which is assumed to be known in this paper.
+We also assume that there are $K$ disjoint blocks $V^{(1)}, V^{(2)}, \ldots, V^{(K)}$ where $K$ is the number of clusters/communities which is assumed to be known in this paper.